Uricchio lab

 • August 2022: Undergraduates Alison Leav and Daphne Garcia completed summer projects in the lab, focusing on pigeon adaptation to climate change and the evolutionary processes underlying genomic vulnerability.
 Thanks for making this such a stimulating summer!

-• July 2022: We received a Springboard Award to work collaboratively with Julia Gouvea, which will help us to further develop our work on the navigation of scientific identities in computational biology classrooms.
+• July 2022: We received a Springboard Award to work collaboratively with Julia Svoboda, which will help us to further develop our work on the navigation of scientific identities in computational biology classrooms.
 This work is led by our incredible colleague Sugat Dabholkar.

 • April 2022: Undergraduate Daphne Garcia will join the lab to study genomic vulnerability using model-based simulations.
 Daphne received a Tufts Summer Fellowship.
 Welcome Daphne!